davestewart/alias-hq/README.md

 ### Configuration

+#### Background

+Alias HQ piggybacks the TypeScript / VS Code configuration and uses either a `tsconfig.json` or `jsconfig.js` file.

-#### TypeScript projects
+#### Syntax

-Open your `tsconfig.json` and add aliases to the `compilerOptions.paths` node using the [somewhat verbose](https://code.visualstudio.com/docs/languages/jsconfig#_using-webpack-aliases) wildcard and array format:
+Locate (or create) the appropriate file in your project's root folder, and configure as per the example below:

 ```json
 {